frank26080115/Bones-3D-Printer/ordered_lessons/lesson11a.md

 For the cooling fans, especially the type we are using called BLDC (brushless DC), the polarity definitely matters, and reversing the polarity with a 12V power input will definitely cause damage to them.
 So make sure red goes to red (red = positive, positive goes to positive), and black goes to black.

+Why are the fork connectors and wire ferrules both blue?
+Blue is the colour code for 14 AWG wire.
+The colours for these items most frequently indicate size, but double check that the wire is a good fit.
+Ferrules for 24 AWG are sometimes green, sometimes yellow, so check the fit yourself.
+The crimper for a blue fork connector will have a blue dot where the connector goes.

 ## Limit Switches

 There are three limit switches in our design, one for each axis of motion: X, Y, and Z.